Month: May 2025

 Madison Holleron

-Captured in crime’ explores the intersection of society, justice and the human experience through visual story telling.
-Inspired by Arthur Fellig, I aimed to capture the raw and gritty essence of life by creating carefully crafted studio scenarios that reflect the intensity and authenticity of real- world experiences.
+‘Captured in Crime’ explores the intersection of society, justice, and the human experience through visual storytelling.
+Inspired by Arthur Fellig, I aimed to capture the raw and gritty essence of life by creating carefully crafted studio scenarios that reflect the intensity and authenticity of real-world experiences.

-Using dark, eerie lighting as well as hand-made props, I was able to create images that resonate with the chilling true crime theme.
-Throughout this project, I aim to spark thought and discussion about safety, morality and societal structures that influence criminal behaviour.
+Using dark, eerie lighting as well as handmade props, I was able to create images that resonate with the chilling true crime theme.
+Throughout this project, I aim to spark thought and discussion about safety, morality, and societal structures that influence criminal behaviour.

-Despite the challenges of brainstorming studio set up ideas and ensuring diversity among the images, I found inspiration in the work of other forensic photographers.
+Despite the challenges of brainstorming studio setup ideas and ensuring diversity among the images, I found inspiration in the work of other forensic photographers.

 Alex Humpage

-My photography journey started many years ago when i got my first camera and over the years as my skills grew, i shifted my focus from nature and wildlife photography to commercial photography.
-My inspirations come mostly from higher-end commercial photographers like Nori Inoguchi however each brand has inspired me individually.
+My photography journey started many years ago when I got my first camera.
+Over the years, as my skills grew, I shifted my focus from nature and wildlife photography to commercial photography.

-My equipment and techniques are quite fluid and vary with each photo to create a unique aesthetic for my photos which I feel is a valuable skill as i hopefully progress onto working for a variety of higher end commercial photography while being able to share a variety of techniques and skills with others.
+My inspirations come mostly from higher-end commercial photographers like Nori Inoguchi.
+However, each brand has inspired me individually.
+My equipment and techniques are quite fluid and vary with each photo to create a unique aesthetic, which I feel is a valuable skill as I hopefully progress to working for a variety of higher-end commercial photography clients while being able to share a variety of techniques and skills with others.

 Maria Lateu-Dalton

-My Final Major Project is Knife Crime based in Wolverhampton.
-As there has been a raise of Knife crime in Wolverhampton and In a small town on the outskirts called Merry Hill.
-Knife crime is such a major issue at the moment everywhere in the UK.
+My Final Major Project is focused on knife crime in Wolverhampton.
+There has been a rise in knife crime in Wolverhampton and in a small town on the outskirts called Merry Hill.
+Knife crime is a major issue at the moment throughout the UK.
+I mainly focused on knife crime in Wolverhampton because it was rarely reported, but since halfway through last year, knife crime in Wolverhampton has become much more common, with many incidents involving gangs.

 Connor-Jay Lawrence

-‘Unseen Worlds’ explores isolation through documentary photography, capturing modes of transport and portraying living conditions, fashion, and cultures whilst addressing loneliness inspired by Martin Parr.
+Unseen Worlds’ explores isolation through documentary photography, capturing modes of transport and portraying living conditions, fashion, and cultures while addressing loneliness, inspired by Martin Parr.
+I also like to reflect my ideas with architecture serving as a backdrop, mirroring the contrasts of human experience.

-In spite the challenge of shooting in crowded areas I was able to capture solace which relates to my personal interests and to the theme.
-Hopefully my project inspires people to absorb the world for what it truly is day to day.
+My skills will be showcased using the rule of thirds technique while problem-solving to capture the best possible images.
+Despite the challenge of shooting in crowded areas, I was able to capture solace, which relates to my personal interests and the theme.
+Hopefully, my project inspires people to absorb the world for what it truly is day to day.

 Wanessa Lobodzinska

+My name is Vanessa Lobodzinska, and I go by NessasLens_.
 I am a photography student deeply passionate about fashion, aiming to capture the stories and emotions behind the clothes.
-To me fashion is a powerful expression of identity and culture.
-My work explores the interplay of style, personality, and narrative, creating visually striking and emotionally resonant images
+To me, fashion is a powerful expression of identity and culture.
+My work explores the interplay of style, personality, and narrative, creating visually striking and emotionally resonant images.

 My goal is to show more than just trends, highlighting the human element in fashion and how it shapes us.
-I focus on creating a bond with my models to make them feel comfortable but also keeping it professional during photoshoots, pushing creative boundaries while maintaining attention to detail.
+I focus on creating a bond with my models to make them feel comfortable while keeping it professional during photoshoots, pushing creative boundaries while maintaining attention to detail.
 Inspired by the ever-evolving nature of fashion, I draw influences from various sources, from art to street style.

 I envision myself contributing to major magazines and big brands, shaping the visual language of the fashion industry.
 Ultimately, I aim to create compelling, timeless images that reflect the diverse landscape of fashion, capturing today’s stories and imagining the styles of tomorrow.